ssharma1991/autonomous-car-basic-lane-detection/README.md

 * Use of lane colors to isolate the lanes could also be better than using a grayscale image.
 However, that would require more computation power.
 * Use of curves instead of straight lines could be used to better represent the lane lines

+## References
+This project is submitted as partial fulfillment of the Udacity's Self-Driving Car Engineer Nanodegree program.
+The helper code is available [here](https://github.com/udacity/CarND-LaneLines-P1).